 - Spread the mixture on a non-stick surface or parchment paper and bake for 35 minutes, or until the edges start to shrink and brown a bit.

-- Cool and then place in a food processor or blender and give it a good whirl.
+- Cool and then place in a food processor or blender and pulse for a bit.

-- Serve, or store in the refrigerator for up to 2 weeks.
-You can probably preserve this if you place it in a sterilized jar.
+- Serve, or store in the refrigerator for up to a week.